Referring to elements within METS

 Example 2: Administrative metadata

-In the example below the ID attribute value of “App4ADM1” identifies the first <md>
+In the example below, the ID attribute value “App4ADM1” identifies the first <md>

-element and the ID value “App4ADM2” identifies the second <md>
+element, and the value “App4ADM2” identifies the second <md>

 element.
 The MDID attribute on the single <file>